mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 {{< book >}}
 In the book,
 {{< /book >}}
-I'm going to have plenty of code examples, but I'm not going to show how to get Django running from scratch each time.
+I’m going to have plenty of code examples, but I’m not going to show how to get Django running from scratch each time.
 Instead,
+I’ll put in some starting instructions
+{{< web >}}
+in this article
+{{< /web >}}
+{{< book >}}
+in this chapter
+{{< /book >}}
-I'll put in some starting instructions in this article so you can follow along in the future.
+so you can follow along
+in the future.

-We're going to use a terminal to run commands.
+We’re going to use a terminal to run commands.
 Windows, macOS, and Linux are all a bit different.
-I'm showing macOS here
+I’m showing macOS here
-because that's what I run.
+because that’s what I run.
-The dollar sign (`$`) is the traditional starting character for a bash terminal so when I list commands, don't type that character.
+The dollar sign (`$`) is the traditional starting character for a bash terminal so when I list commands, don’t type that character.
-I'll try to give pointers
+I’ll try to give pointers
 and highlight differences when I can.

 We need a place to put our work.
 {{< web >}}
-Since this series is call "Understand Django,"
+Since this series is called, “Understand Django,”
 {{< /web >}}
 {{< book >}}
-Since this book is call "Understand Django,"
+Since this book is called, “Understand Django,”
 {{< /book >}}
-I'm going to use that name.
+I’m going to use that name.
 Call yours whatever is meaningful to you.

 ```bash